CodersTrustPL/project-4-seba-seba-krzysiek-lukasz/README.md

 We have three different types of tests,
 JUnit, integrations, and e2e tests.
 For e2e tests, you have to first build project's gradle file then enable annotation processing for lombok.
-After that u need to start the main application and run e2e test as TestNG.
+After that you need to start the main application and run e2e test as TestNG.